Part 1·1.3·10 min read

 • Lipids diffuse laterally at rates of micrometers per second

-• Proteins cluster into functional domains called lipid rafts
+• into functional domains called lipid rafts

-• Cholesterol intercalates between phospholipids to regulate fluidity — more cholesterol makes the membrane less fluid (useful in cold environments where bilayers would become too rigid)
+• Cholesterol intercalates between phospholipids to regulate fluidity — more cholesterol makes the less fluid (useful in cold environments where bilayers would become too rigid)

 Why Membrane Biology Matters for Bioinformatics